Steel Serpent: Powers and abilities

-The Steel Serpent is a master of the martial arts of K'un-Lun, including those practiced millennia ago.
+The Steel Serpent is a master of the martial arts of K'un-L'un, including those practiced millennia ago.
 His skills rival those of Iron Fist, and he has defeated him several times in combat, though usually with the element of surprise on his side.
-He is very strong, fast, agile and tough with lightning quick reflexes and reactions.
+He is very strong, fast, agile, and tough with lightning quick reflexes and reactions.
 He has proved capable of draining the power of the Iron Fist (the energies of Shou-Lao) from its wielder by pressing his serpentine tattoo against the wielder's dragon tattoo.
 On at least one occasion he retained some fragment of Shou-Lao's power after the previous holder of the Iron Fist had reclaimed his power.
-At his full power he has weathered assaults from the superhumanly powerful Spider-Man.
+At his full power he has weathered assaults from Spider-Man.

 Davos also utilized the fiery energies of the Serpent's Sting, though that may be a function of the taloned gloves he wore at the time.
 When slain, Davos's spirit is transferred into the Anomaly Gem alongside the spirits of all past Iron Fists.
 From there he can be resurrected under certain circumstances.

 Since taking on the nom de guerre of the Steel Phoenix, Davos has been able to perform the Steel Phoenix Blow.
-The first time he executed this move, he created a replacement hand (for the one just cut off by Tiger's Beautiful Daughter) out of pure chi.
+The first time he executed this move, he created a replacement hand from chi.